Cultural Competency Workshops

 CULTURAL COMPETENCY WORKSHOPS

-As part of the University of Newcastle's ongoing strategic commitment to Aboriginal & Torres Strait Islander Education through the NeW Directions Strategic Plan 2013-2015 and UoN Reconciliation Statement, The Wollotuka Institute is offering Aboriginal & Torres Strait Islander Cultural Competency Workshops.
+As part of the University of Newcastle's ongoing strategic commitment to Aboriginal & Torres Strait Islander Education through the NeW Futures Strategic Plan 2016-2025 and UoN Reconciliation Statement, The Wollotuka Institute is offering Aboriginal & Torres Strait Islander Cultural Competency Workshops.

 This program aims to expand knowledge and understanding about Aboriginal and Torres Strait Islander peoples and cultures to develop skills, values and critical reflection that enables positive changes in professional practice and capacity building, for staff and students, in working effectively within inter-cultural contexts.

 The Aboriginal & Torres Strait Islander Cultural Competency Workshop comprises of three stages:

 1) Pre-Workshop – (Interactive Ochre) An online interactive multi-media resource that provides scenario-based examples with both broad and localised material aimed towards grounding in Aboriginal & Torres Strait Islander cultural awareness and sensitivity.

 Note: This component is a compulsory pre-requisite to enrol in Stage 2, and participants will be required to demonstrate learning outcomes through completing a worksheet and providing a hard copy completion statement.
 After registration you will be required to login to Blackboard to complete the worksheets and access Interactive Ochre.